 I had been invited to join our local Jog Derbyshire group for their weekly run.
-Some of the Community Sports Trust team were attending to catch up with the leaders, see how the group runs and offer support.
+Some of the shift team were attending to catch up with the leaders, see how the group runs and offer support.
 I thought it was a nice opportunity for a work/community social with the added benefit of exercise.
 Having already juggled several family commitments to make this possible, I cajoled my son Henry to come along with me.
 He’s a keen rugby player, skater, surfer and cyclist so running shouldn’t be too daunting for him but the thought of joining an adult group made him feel quite nervous.

 There was no need – when we arrived at the meeting point outside the butchers we were greeted by the very enthusiastic and super friendly jog leader Ian Travers.
 Ian is a local resident, dad of two boys and runs his own management consultancy from home so is often seen running in hi-vis early in the morning or after dark.